ParoaPe/CTF/L3/WreckCTF/2022-WreckCTF.md

 ![X category](https://img.shields.io/badge/category-Miscellaneous-blue.svg)
 ![X points](https://img.shields.io/badge/points-1-green.svg)

-**Challenge Description:** This challenge is just for join the Discord and catch the flag on the "Annoucement" Channel.
+**Challenge Description :** This challenge is just for join the Discord and catch the flag on the "Annoucement" Channel.

 ### Approach